 Freezer-friendly: Once completely cooled, place in a freezer-safe bag or container.
 They’ll keep well for up to 3 months.
 To enjoy later, thaw at room temp or microwave for 20–30 seconds.

-The tops should be lightly golden and bounce back when gently pressed.
+The tops should be lightly golden and bounce back when gently pressed, or a toothpick inserted in the center comes out clean.

 More Recipes You’ll Love